zxzimeng/Jitouch/README.md

-## A Note on Actively Maintaing Jitouch
+## A Note on Actively Maintaining Jitouch

 Jitouch has not recieved an update since 2023, I aim to atleast fix some of the most glaring issues and bring some development to this project.